-For example, we use machine learning and natural language processing tools to flag amortization of capitalized interest, hedge ineffectiveness, or other red flags hidden in the footnotes.
+For example, we use machine learning and natural language processing tools to flag amortization of capitalized interest and other red flags hidden in the footnotes.
 These tools could help regulators better leverage human resources and protect the integrity of the capital markets.

-This article originally published on July 8, 2019.
+This article originally published on July 15, 2019.